EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 There must be control of who are allowed to upload data to the system.
 Also, there may be several systems for uploading data.
 Sftp may be one of them, while others may depend on http post requests.
 This means that each system for ingesting data may need its own mechanisms for authentication, and possibly also authorization.
 If possible, it would be useful to have a common "source of truth" regarding authorization, regardless of authentication mechanism.

-##### Monitoring
+##### Administration and monitoring

-Access to statistics about the system should not be freely available to anyone.
-Some system must be set up to allow relevant users to access this system.
+Access to administration and statistics about the system should not be freely available to anyone.
+Some system must be set up to allow access to relevant users only.

 ##### Data delivery